JSU Marching Southerners

 Mellophones:

-Mouthpieces are provided by the University bands.
+Mouthpieces and mellophones are provided by the University bands.
 No Trumpet mouthpieces allowed.

 Trombones: